Şehzade Ahmed Nureddin (son of Abdul Hamid II): Early life

 Şehzade Ahmed Nureddin was born on 22 June 1901 in the Yıldız Palace.
 His father was Abdul Hamid II, son of Abdulmejid I and Tirimüjgan Kadın.
 His mother was Behice Hanım, daughter of Albus Bey Maan and Nazli Hanım Kuçba.
 He had a twin brother, Şehzade Mehmed Bedreddin who died in childhood in 1903.
 He was the sixth son born to his father.
 He was named after his decreased uncle, Şehzade Ahmed Nureddin (1852 – 1884).

 On 27 April 1909, Abdul Hamid II was deposed, and sent into exile in Thessaloniki.
 Nureddin, however, remained in Istanbul.
-He and his mother first settled in with his eldest half-sister Zekiye Sultan, then in his maternal grandparents house in Beşiktaş, and finally settling in the Maslak Palace in 1911.
+He and his mother first settled in with his eldest half-sister Zekiye Sultan, then in his maternal grandparents house in Beşiktaş, and finally in the Maslak Palace in 1911.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid also returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.

 Education and career

 In October 1902 he was registered in the Ertuğrul cavalry regiment.
-In December 1908, her was enrolled in the Ottoman Military College.
+In December 1908, he was enrolled in the Ottoman Military College.
 In March 1915, he was enrolled in Galatasaray High School.
 In 1916, he was sent to Germany, where he studied at the Potsdam Military Academy.
 He went onto serve as Cavalry Lieutenant in the imperial Ottoman army.

 He had learned music from Arenda Pasha.
 He was also a composer and painter.